artefactual/atom-docs/user-manual/add-edit-content/authority-records.rst

 Authority records
 =================

-Authority records are one of the core :doc:`entity types
-<../overview/entity-types>` in AtoM and provide users with a means to control
-the representation of information about actors - :term:`corporate bodies
-<corporate body>`, persons, or families - who interact with archival
-materials, typically as :term:`creators <creator>`.
-Typically, authority records contain information about the authorized form of name and other forms of name by which the actor is known, dates of existence, relevant adminstrtive or biographical history details, and other contextual information;
-additionally, roles in :term:`events <event>` and relationships with archival materials are also captured and expressed.
+Authority records are one of the core :ref:`entity-types` in AtoM and provide users with a means to control the representation of information about actors - :term:`corporate bodies <corporate body>`, persons, or families - who interact with archival materials, typically as :term:`creators <creator>`.
+Typically, authority records contain information about the authorized form of name and other forms of name by which the actor is known, dates of existence, relevant adminstrtive or biographical history details, and other contextual information; additionally, roles in :term:`events <event>` and relationships with archival materials are also captured and expressed.

 The International Council on Archives (`ICA <http://www.ica.org/>`__) defines an authority record as "*The authorized form of name combined with other